davelovemartin/php-bootcamp/week-one/README.md

 Here are the instructions to follow for week one:

 1. Download and install [MAMP](https://www.mamp.info/en/) - the free MAMP download comes bundled with MAMP Pro trial version but you don't have to use, or pay for this (unless you want to at a later date).
-If you have a Windows laptop, try [XAMPP](https://www.apachefriends.org/index.html)
+If you have a Windows laptop, try [XAMPP](https://www.apachefriends.org/index.html) the process will be similar.
 2. Open MAMP.
-3. Hit Start Servers > http://localhost:8888/MAMP/?language=English should show a page that says “MAMP has been installed successfully”.
+3. Hit *Start Servers* and it should load [http://localhost:8888/MAMP/?language=English](http://localhost:8888/MAMP/?language=English) automatically and show a page that says “MAMP has been installed successfully”
 4. Go to *Preferences > Web Server > Document Server* and change this path to where you want to keep your files for this project (you might want to create a new folder for your project before you do this).
 5. Go to [https://html5up.net/strata](https://html5up.net/strata) and download the Strava theme.
 6. Copy the contents of the *html5up-strata* folder into your project folder.
-7. Go to http://localhost:8888/ in your favourite browser.
+7. Go to [http://localhost:8888/](http://localhost:8888/) in your favourite browser.
-8. You should see the strata html pages.
+8. You should see the strata html pages rendered in your browser.
-9. Open up your project folder or `index.html` in your favourite code-editor
+9. Open up your project folder or `index.html` in your favourite code-editor ([Atom](https://atom.io/), [Sublime Text](https://www.sublimetext.com/3), or [Notepad ++](https://notepad-plus-plus.org/) are also good).
 10. Rename the file to `index.php`
 11. Refresh the browser – in should find `index.php` instead of `index.html` – ie. No change!
 12. We’re going to use `echo` to customise the title of the website.
 Remove the text in between the title tags and replace with:

-    `<title><?php echo “My website”; ?></title>`
+    `<title><?php echo 'My website'; ?></title>`

 13. Refresh the browser… you should see the title change in the tab.
 14. Amazing… we’re coding PHP, it’s not that hard is it?
+    The PHP parser on the server will interpret whatever you put inside the `<?php ?>` delimiters before it sends it to the browser.
     Let’s declare some variables… delete the commented HTML under the `<!DOCTYPE HTML>` tag and replace it with something like:

           <?php